Axnjr/SEM7/BigDataAnalysis.md

 - Block Reports:
 DataNodes also send block reports to the NameNode, detailing all the blocks they store.
+> Blocks: files are split into blocks (default size is 128 MB) and stored across DataNodes.

 - Detection of Failure:
 If the NameNode does not receive a heartbeat from a DataNode for a specified period (usually 10 minutes), it marks the DataNode as dead.